vchkhr/macos-icons-updater/README.md

 # macOS Icons Updater
-macOS Icons Updater tool automatically replaces custom icons after software updates
+macOS Icons Updater tool automatically replaces custom icons after software updates.

+## Problem
+After updating applications, custom icons for programs are replaced with standard ones.
+Replacing requires a lot of repetitive steps.

+## Solution
+Just put custom icons in the specific folder and run this tool after each update of the software.
+It will automatically replace all the custom icons.

 ## How to Use
 1. Download the tool.\